szz-dvl/JSLoader/README.txt

   - Big refactor, Shortcuts + Page Action + Opt Page ===> Definitively remove browser action!

   - Must dead scripts be garbage collected?? =S...
 (Option to run several scripts in one URL in standalone mode, without sharing namespace)

+- Caveats:
+  - Allow web pages to load scripts of their own for its possible neighbours? [ Only while the script owner is running ]
+  		  * Permissions controlled by user ==> how?
+		  * Limit third party domains for each site ==> how?
+		  * Possible conflicts between scripts ?? ... =S ...